The Apothecary

 - Magnesium for sleep, blood pressure, and mood.

-Heavy bleeding (soaking through a pad/tampon every hour); bleeding between periods if you're peri/post-menopausal; sudden severe pelvic pain; breast lumps; nipple discharge; family history of ovarian/breast cancer plus new symptoms — these are gynae-now, not pharmacy-shelf.
+Heavy bleeding (soaking through a pad/tampon every hour); bleeding between periods if you're peri/post-menopausal; sudden severe pelvic pain; breast lumps; nipple discharge; family history of ovarian/breast cancer plus new symptoms — these are gynae-now, not supplement shelf.